 To explain this better, and with all of the gory details!, the live weight is just that - how much the pig weighs when it walks off the trailer and into the butcher shop.
 The hanging weight is the weight after the pig has been slaughtered, insides removed, blood drained.
 Using a Tamworth as an example, the cut-up process begins and this is where you will end up with 75-80% of the hanging weight: The head and hooves are removed, bone-in cuts are made (such as pork chops) and then meat is taken off the bone for the "trim" meats (such as brats, breakfast links, bulk sausage, etc).
 If you have more trim meats made, please remember the bone is discarded, which was part of the hanging weight.
 You are getting all of the meat from the pig, just not all of the bone, so this is where the hanging weight and actual pounds of meat you take home to your freezer differs.
 We don't know all the reasons for the difference in percentages between the two breeds, but the main reason is the variance in body shape and bone structure/density between the two.

 The 25-pound box is perfect for smaller families or for our customers wanting to have a taste of the different cuts available before considering a whole or half pig order.
-It sells for $165.00 and includes 2-lb. pork roast, pork chops in packages of 2, pork steaks in packages of 1, 1-lb. packages of bacon, deli ham, brats/brat patties, breakfast sausage and bulk sausage and an optional half ham (approximately 7-9 lbs.).
+It sells for $165.00 and includes 2-lb. pork roast, pork chops in packages of 2, pork steaks in packages of 1, 1-lb. packages of bacon, deli ham, brats/brat patties, breakfast sausage and bulk sausage, an optional half ham (approximately 7-9 lbs.), possibly lard and ribs.

 By ordering a whole or half hog you are given more flexibility as to the cuts of meat and sizes of packages appropriate for your family.
 Here is a list of cuts available from the butcher: Whole or half ham - fresh or smoked, ham steaks - fresh or smoked, bacon, roasts, pork chops, pork steaks, spare ribs, country ribs, bratwurst, brat patties, maple breakfast sausage - link or bulk, savory breakfast sausage - link or bulk, ground pork or Italian seasoned pork sausage, hocks, braunschweiger, liver sausage, liver and lard (already rendered if you choose).